Full Body Support Surfaces for Prevention and Treatment of Pressure Injuries (Part 1)

 More information

-Clinical question: What are the general considerations when selecting a full body support surface for individuals at risk of pressure injuries?
+Clinical question: What are the general considerations when selecting a full body support surface for individuals with or at risk of pressure injuries?

 Implementation considerations